madhu0209/VeracityTechnicalTest/README.md

 The usecase communicates between the main java class (presentation layer) and the domain layer.
 The usecase decides how the data can be sent to the presentation layer.

 ### Domain Layer
 The domain implementation implements the Domain inetrface.
-The interface encapsulates the file read operations from the usecase on the prsentation layer.The usecase holds the main buisness logic.
+The interface encapsulates the file read operations from the usecase on the prsentation layer. the read operations happens in the main thread.
+The usecase holds the main buisness logic.
 The getTargetWordCount method in the DomainImpl class takes two arguments: the URL to search and the target word to count.
 It returns the number of occurrences of the target word in the URL, or -1 if an error occurs.
+> Note: Since the file read operations is happening in the main thread, it can be moved to the background thread. ( Scope for improvisation)

 ### Unit Testing
 The main method in the VeracityTechnicalTest class includes some test cases to demonstrate the use of the PerformWordSearchUseCase class.
 The first test case searches a particular URL, the second test case tests an incorrect URL format, and the third test case tests for empty arguments.